ouspg/CompSec/Lab5_ChipWhisperer/README.md

 # Tasks

-Start your work from Task 1 and proceed to harder ones without skipping any task.
+Start your work from Task 1 and proceed to harder ones.
 Every task is designed to require more skills and amount of work than previous one.

 Task 1 and 2 together are designed to take about 4+ hours to complete.
 Try to finish those at lab session.
 You can borrow equipment if you want to continue working with those tasks at home.